StouteWebSolutions/hotjar-for-wordpress/readme.txt

 = Open Source? =

 This plugin is open source and free to anyone who would like to use it on their site.
 You can even contribute to the development of the plugin through our github repo here: [https://github.com/StouteWebSolutions/hotjar-for-wordpress](https://github.com/StouteWebSolutions/hotjar-for-wordpress "Github Repo")

+== Changelog ==

+= 1.2.0 =
+* Added the ability to hide the script for Admin, editor, and author user roles (when logged in).
+If you're logged in it will just add a html comment to let you know that the plugin is installed, working, and what the provided siteID is.

+= 1.1.1 =
+* Initial publicly available version